Hint: it’s not Shopify

 And suddenly, the system that relied on “someone just checking it” becomes the bottleneck.

-The real breaking point: invoice complexity, not invoice count
+What is the real breaking point: invoice complexity or invoice count?

 As e-commerce brands grow, invoices change: